Luppada/Capstone-Google-Data-Analytics/README.md

 ##### Phase 6: Act
 What additional data?

+A critical part of data that is missing is the member ID.
+While we are able to identify the type of member, having a unique member ID, whether casual or annual member, will be helpful in understanding how often these members are returning to our services, predict churn and retaining them as well.

 ![image](https://github.com/Luppada/Capstone-Google-Data-Analytics/assets/114107498/af127a28-0fdc-4683-beab-4f10a8f006bc)

 For e.g. I can use the member ID to detect usage patterns.
 This can be both casual members or annual members.